Rep. Dean Phillips announces primary challenge to Biden. He says Democrats need to focus on future

 In 1968, another Minnesotan, Democratic Sen. Eugene McCarthy, built his campaign around opposing the Vietnam War and finished second in New Hampshire’s primary, helping push President Lyndon Johnson into forgoing a second term.
 Massachusetts Sen. Ted Kennedy's challenge of President Jimmy Carter and Pat Buchanan's run against President George H.W.
 Bush both failed, but Carter and Bush ultimately lost their reelection bids.

-The state's influence on Democrats also was curtailed this year by changes engineered by the Democratic National Committee at Biden's behest.
+The state's influence on Democrats also was curtailed this year by changes engineered by the Democratic National Committee at Biden's behest and was meant to better empower Black and minority voters.

 A new Democratic calendar has South Carolina leading off presidential primary voting on Feb.
 3 and Nevada going three days later.
 New Hampshire has refused to comply, citing state laws saying its primary must go first, and plans a primary before South Carolina's.
 The DNC could, in turn, strip the state of its nominating delegates.